 In our society, people tend to share their successes (as they should!) yet very seldomly share their failures.
 It feels like no one else is failing, like no one else is struggling.
 But that’s not the case.
 As Michelle Obama shared in her memoir “Becoming,” once she opened up about her miscarriage, she learned how many people in her life had miscarriages of their own.

 There is no shame in a miscarriage or a pregnancy complication.
-There is pain.
+No pain.
 There is sadness.
-There is anger.
+No anger.
 But there is no shame; or at least, there shouldn’t be.
 All these feelings are normal, but they’re hard and can disrupt our lives in unexpected ways.

 The Importance of Support